OSVTAC/project-recommendations-site/recommendations.md

 * the digital ballot pictures themselves.

+* batch header/footer pages and/or box label codes

+  _[Item added: Jan.
+18, 2018 meeting.]_

 Needs to output for each ballot:

 * a cast vote record (CVR) of the markings on the ballot.

+* a report of extraneous or ambiguous marks requiring adjudication, with a data file referencing the CVR, ballot picture, and contest selections.

+  _[Item added: Jan.
+18, 2018 meeting.]_

 **Sub-components.** This component can possibly have the following sub-component: